BUOY POPS

 ss

 I make handcrafted, small tabletop baskets and hanging baskets.
-Each basket is crocheted using macramé cord, which is made in the US and finished with leather handles and leather tags with various designs.
+Each basket is crocheted using macramé cord, which is made in the USA and finished with leather handles and leather patches with various designs.
 By using macramé cord, these baskets have a firm, but flexible design.
-All of the leather is hand-selected from a local leather shop in Lewiston, Maine and cut to size for each baskets handles and tag.
-The basket designs are inspired by all of the beauty that Maine has to offer, from the Maine woods to the beautiful Maine coast.
+All of the leather is hand-selected from a local leather shop in Lewiston, Maine and cut to size for each baskets handles and patches.
+The basket designs are inspired by all of the beauty that Maine has to offer, from the Maine woods, lakes and ponds, to the beautiful Maine coast.
 The Woodlands Collection includes earth tones and a Northern Maine feel, whereas the Coastal Collection includes a combination of beach and nautical vibes.
 I also make seasonal/holiday, custom and one-off designs, as I am often inspired to try something new!